Fresh Apple Bundt Cake

 Apple bundt cake ingredients

 A fresh apple bundt cake call for a list of ingredients—most of which you can find in your kitchen!
 Flour, baking soda, cinnamon, nutmeg and salt make up the dry ingredients.
 Vegetable oil, brown sugar, granulated sugar, eggs, vanilla and apples make up the rest of the ingredients.

-Add the dry ingredients to the wet ingredients and stir by hand just until combined.
-This gentle stir is vital to baking cakes.
-If you over-mix the batter, the cake will turn out tough (read: no tender crumb!)
+- Add the dry ingredients to the wet ingredients and stir by hand just until combined.
 Be easy with the stirring—just a few strokes—when you finally add the chopped apples.
-Usually I’ll still see a pocket or two of flour that gets mixed in during this step.

 Now this step can be time intensive unless you have an apple peeler/corer I’ve tried and few, and this one is by far my favorite (it’s also the one my mom uses and she’s had hers for years).
 The handy tool makes the process fast and simple.
 If you find yourself baking with apples often this time of year, it is worth adding to your repertoire.